waldur/waldur-keycloak-mapper/README.md

 Custom mapper setup includes the following steps:

-1. Download the jar file to your machine, e.g. from [this release](https://code.opennodecloud.com/waldur/waldur-keycloak-mapper/-/releases/v1.0.1)
+1. Download the jar file to your machine, e.g. one of [these releases](https://code.opennodecloud.com/waldur/waldur-keycloak-mapper/-/releases/)

 2. Add the jar file to the providers directory.
 Given a Keycloak server is running in a Docker container via Docker Compose, you can mount the file as a volume: